CarlSargunar/UmbracoPi/Docs/Skrift Article.md

     - sudo reboot

-Once that's all done we're ready to do the next step of getting .NET up and running, but before doing that it's an idea to explore around the raspbery operating system to get familiar with it.
+Once that's all done we're ready to do the next step of getting .NET up and running, but before doing that it's an idea to explore around the Raspberry operating system to get familiar with it.

 ## Getting .Net Core up and running

 Once you're ready to set-up .NET on the Pi.
-Unfortunately there isn't an automated installation for .NET which runs on ARM - you need to do this manually - See [https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian](https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian).
+Unfortunately there isn't an automated installation for .NET which runs on ARM - you need to do this manually - See [https://docs.microsoft.com/en-us/dotnet/core/install/Linux-debian](https://docs.microsoft.com/en-us/dotnet/core/install/Linux-debian).

-Fortunately, building on the work of the excellent [Pete Gallagher](https://twitter.com/pete_codes) there's now a script to get everytihng installed and set-up for .NET Core 3.1 on the Pi.
+Fortunately, building on the work of the excellent [Pete Gallagher](https://twitter.com/pete_codes) there's now a script to get everything installed and set-up for .NET Core 3.1 on the Pi.

 Run the following command in a terminal window.